Rashard Higgins: Cleveland Browns

 The Cleveland Browns drafted Higgins in the fifth round with the 172nd overall pick in the 2016 NFL draft.
 On May 13, he signed a four-year contract worth about $2.52 million, which included a signing bonus worth about $184,000.
 He had six receptions for 77 yards in his rookie season.

 On September 3, 2017, Higgins was waived by the Browns and was signed to the practice squad the next day.
 He was promoted to the active roster on September 16, 2017.
 On September 17, in the Week 2 game against the Baltimore Ravens, he had a career-best seven receptions for 95 yards in the 24–10 loss.
 In the final game of the 2017 season, Higgins caught his first two career touchdown passes – both from DeShone Kizer.
 Overall, in the 2017 season, he finished with 27 receptions for 312 receiving yards and two touchdowns.

 In 2018, Higgins further improved himself snatching 39 receptions for 572 yards and four touchdowns.

 On March 4, 2019, the Browns tendered Higgins, who was set to become a restricted free agent.
 He caught his first touchdown of the season against the Buffalo Bills in Week 10, a seven-yard pass from Baker Mayfield that would prove to be the game-winner.

 The Browns re-signed Higgins on May 8, 2020.
 In Week 7 of the 2020 season, he had his first 100-yard game with six receptions for 110 receiving yards in a 37–34 victory over the Cincinnati Bengals.
 He was placed on the reserve/COVID-19 list by the Browns on December 26, 2020, and activated on December 31.

 Higgins became an unrestricted free agent following the 2020 season.
 On March 19, 2021, Higgins re-signed with the Browns on a one-year deal.

 Carolina Panthers

 On March 16, 2022, Higgins signed a one-year contract with the Carolina Panthers.
-He played in three games for Carolina, but did not draw a target or record any offensive stats.
+He played in three games for Carolina, but did not draw a target or record any offensive statistics.

 On April 15, 2024, Higgins announced his retirement from the NFL.
 Higgins announced that he would sign a one–day contract to retire a Cleveland Brown.